reinert/requestor/README.md

 #### Using SNAPSHOT versions

-If you want to use the latest snapshot, you need to add the oss sonatype spanshot repository to your POM.
+If you want to use the latest snapshot, you need to add the sonatype snapshot repository to your POM.

 ```xml
 <repositories>